hnvy/blog-1/README.md

 Please keep in mind that these pearls are meant to serve as a beginner-to-advanced cheat sheet rather than an all-in-one guide.
 My skills will develop over time, and the content covered will progress from basic to intermediate, and eventually (hopefully) advanced.
 So, keep an eye out!

 Of course, some pearls will be major and useful, and hence it might be worthwhile to devote a longer post to them.

+# Note
+Please see [this entry](00.%20journal/01.%20logs/journal_1_logs.md#e4-28022022---no-template-no-problem-t) to learn more about why I will probably no longer follow the format below.

-# How will this work?
+## How will this work?
 So, every time I want to learn about something new, I will create a folder with the name of the project.
 This folder will contain two more folders:

 * The `logs` folder contains markdown files that will be updated with my new learning points, learning needs, and action plans (see [Template](#template)).
 The names of the files in `logs` will follow this naming convention: `PROJECT_#_logs.md`.
 The first file of every `logs` folder (i.e., `PROJECT_1_logs.md`) contains an introduction and some background.
 * The `pearls` folder will also contain markdown files with names that correspond to their `logs` counterparts.
 The naming convention is the same as before (i.e., a `pearls` file for `PROJECT_1_logs.md` will be called `PROJECT_1_pearls.md`).

-# Structure
+## Structure
 New entries will appear at the top of the file.
 I will use the following description template to make it easier for you to navigate the [commit history](https://github.com/hnvy/blog-1/commits):

 * `Add E#XY to PROJECT_#_logs.md` (or `Add E#XY to PROJECT_#_pearls.md`): This means that a new session entry has been added (XY = session number) to `PROJECT_#_logs.md`/`PROJECT_#_pearls.md`.
 In a `pearls` file, this means that the pearls for the corresponding entry have been added.
 * `Update FILENAME.md`: This means that I have corrected typos, added some minor details and so on.

-# Template
+## Template
 This is the template which I will be using throughout the journey, however I may not use it for everything because it may not be practical!

 Each entry (or day) will consist of: